 Where the parents were married to each other, then they both have what is known as Parental Responsibility.
-Broadly this means all the legal rights and duties which parents have in relation to their children and the property of their children.
+Broadly this means all the legal rights and duties that parents have in relation to their children.
 If, however, the parents were not married to each other then only the mother automatically has parental responsibility.
-In respect of births registered after 1st December 2003 the father will also automatically have parental responsibility if his name is on the child’s birth certificate; if it is not then he can acquire parental responsibility either by entering into a Parental Responsibility Agreement with the mother or by obtaining through the courts a Parental Responsibility Order.
+In respect of births registered after 1st December 2003 the father will also automatically have parental responsibility; if he doesn’t then he can acquire parental responsibility by an agreement with the mother or by applying for an order of the court.

 If you require advice or assistance in connection with any issues relating to children, telephone us on 01332 293 293 or e-mail us at firstname.lastname@example.org to arrange a meeting with one of our solicitors.
 The first 30-minute consultation is free of charge.

-Print this page (PDF).
+Download this page (PDF).